Police (1985 film)

-Police is a 1985 French romantic neo noir crime drama film directed by Maurice Pialat and starring Gérard Depardieu, Sophie Marceau, and Sandrine Bonnaire.
+Police is a 1985 French neo noir crime drama film directed by Maurice Pialat and starring Gérard Depardieu, Sophie Marceau, and Sandrine Bonnaire.
 Written by Catherine Breillat, the film is about a moody, jaded police detective investigating a drug ring who falls for a mysterious woman and is drawn into a shady and dangerous scheme.
 The film had 1,830,970 admissions in France.

 Plot

 In the Belleville district of Paris, the widowed Mangin is a cynical and tough police detective working to smash a drug ring of Tunisian brothers.
 He arrests and brutally interrogates Noria, the girlfriend of one of the gang who is in jail.
 Though she gives him no useful information, her beauty and her tears touch his heart.
 She agrees to go with him in a foursome to a disco.

 When another gang member is in hospital with knife wounds, he gives Noria the key to his hideout.
 There she finds a bag of money and heroin, which she removes.
 When the remaining gang members put heavy pressure on Noria, who denies all knowledge of the theft, she offers herself to Mangin.
-He is happy to accept her as a lover, even a partner, but says she will not live long if she does not gives back the cash and the drugs.
+He is happy to accept her as a lover, even a partner, but says she will not live long if she does not give back the cash and the drugs.

 She fetches the bag for Mangin, who takes it to the bar where the Tunisians hang out.
 They are delighted, promising to help him in return.
 Though he has done this to save Noria's life, and has declared his love for her, she leaves him.